GatoGraphQL/GatoGraphQL/README.md

 PoP is a component model for the back-end, describing a specification so that it can be implemented in different languages.

 PoP is components all the way down.
 Each component is implemented partly in the back-end, and partly in the front-end.
-The component-based architecture enables to build complex applications, such as: [APIs](https://github.com/getpop/api) (currently implemented ✅), [websites](https://github.com/getpop/site-builder) and [static sites](https://github.com/getpop/static-site-generator) (coming soon).
+The component-based architecture enables to build complex applications, such as: [APIs](https://github.com/getpop/api) (currently implemented), [websites](https://github.com/getpop/site-builder) and [static sites](https://github.com/getpop/static-site-generator) (coming soon).

 ## Implementations